Cefepim, 1 g

 Rarely – candidiasis.

-Frequency unknown (post-registration experience): Encephalopathy (impaired consciousness, including confusion, hallucinations, stupor, and coma), myoclonus, seizures, and non-convulsive epileptic status.
+Frequency unknown (post-marketing experience): encephalopathy (impaired consciousness, including confusion, hallucinations, stupor and coma), myoclonus, convulsions and non-convulsive status epilepticus.

-While most cases occurred in patients with renal impairment who received cefepime at doses higher than recommended, in some cases neurotoxicity was noted in patients who received dose adjustments depending on the degree of renal impairment.
+Although most cases were observed in patients with renal impairment who received cefepime at doses higher than recommended, some cases of neurotoxicity were observed in patients who received dose adjustments based on the degree of renal impairment.

 Frequency unknown – renal failure, toxic nephropathy.